serg-157/TTGO-T-DISPLAY-BME680/README.md

 ### Page 3: Atmospheric pressure history

-Graph showing the atmospheric pressure trend over the last few hours and the current pressure in mm of mercury:
+Graph showing the atmospheric pressure trend over the last few hours and the current pressure in mm of mercury.
+Time axis is not linear, it only shows the trend:

 <img src="https://github.com/serg-157/TTGO-T-DISPLAY-BME680/blob/main/media/screen3.jpg" width="280"/>